-- Mount Monadnock, VT is just a few minutes away across the Connecticut river and can be accessed off of VT Route 102 on the west side across from Colebrook, NH.
-More info @:
+- Mount Monadnock, VT is just a few minutes away across the Connecticut River and can be accessed off of VT Route 102 on the west side across from Colebrook, NH.

 - The neighboring town of Dixville Notch has a great network of managed trails in their State Park, ranging from novice to advance.
 More info @:

 ATV & Biking Trails:

 The majority of footpaths and trails are open to mountain biking, read the provided links for exceptions.
 For further information regarding ATV trails, click below.